-An interview with Agnes, sensitizer for We are Able! in DR Congo
+An interview with Agnes, sensitizer for We are Able! in DRC

 By The Leprosy Mission (consortium member of WaA!)

-Agnes works as sensitizer in the WaA!
-Project in DR Congo.
+Agnes works as sensitizer in the We Are Able!
+(WaA!)
+Project in the Democratic Republic of the Congo (DRC).
 She is active in awareness raising campaigns in the community and more specific in the villages in the WaA! project area on the Island of Idjwi.
 Agnes explains what she’s been up to, and why this project is so important to her.